Posted on Wednesday 10/6

 Tasks for Winter Gardening Preparation

-This is a very important time of the year for getting yard and garden plantings ready for the harsh aspects of winter.
-The top item on the agenda for next several weeks is cleanup.
-While one is cleaning up leaves and plant parts, making notes about various plant performances, location and problems can be a big asset in preparation for the next season.
-This is particularly useful for vegetable plants, annuals, and perennial flower plantings.
+That is a significant time of the year for getting yard and garden plantings ready for the challenging aspects of winter.
+The top item on the agenda for the next several weeks is cleanup.
+While cleaning up leaves and plant parts, making notes about various plant performances, locations and problems can be a significant asset in preparation for the next season.
+That is particularly useful for vegetable plants, annuals, and perennial flower plantings.

-For perennials, allow the dead plant material to remain until spring which helps to protect the crown of the plant.
-However, if the bed is mulched later in the fall it is not necessary to leave the dead plant material.
-Ornamental grasses provide an interesting winter foliage effect if left standing.
+For perennials, allow the dead plant material to remain until spring, which helps protect the plant's crown.
+However, if the bed is mulched later in the fall, it is unnecessary to leave the dead plant material.
+Ornamental grasses provide an exciting winter foliage effect if left standing.
 With regards to mulching, it is better to hold off with perennials and strawberries.

-Remember, winter mulching is to protect the perennial flower plantings and strawberries from alternating freezing and thawing cycles over the winter.
-Around Thanksgiving or later when the plants have gone dormant and the soil freezes is the time to apply the mulch.
+Remember, winter mulching protects the perennial flower plantings and strawberries from alternating freezing and thawing cycles over the winter, around Thanksgiving or later when the plants have gone dormant.
+The soil freezes are the time to apply the mulch.

 Protecting your Garden from Winter Animals - Rabbits and Mice